dockerizedrupal/mysql-for-docker/README.md

 By starting a container for the very first time, you can pass the MySQL root user password as an environment variable `PASSWORD` to the container.

-Changing the password is not currently supported.
+Changing the password afterwards is not currently supported.

 ## Back up MySQL data

-Back up a single data container
+Back up a single MySQL data container

     sudo docker run \
       --rm \